First measurement of the cross section for top quark pair production with additional charm jets using dileptonic final states in pp collisions at $\sqrt{s} = $ 13 TeV: Systematic uncertainties

 \section{Systematic uncertainties}

 This section summarizes the systematic uncertainties related to the extraction of the $\ttcc$, $\ttbb$, and $\ttLF$ cross sections (and the ratios $R_{\PQc}$ and $R_{\PQb}$), as well as corrections applied to the simulated events to account for differences with respect to data.
 Systematic uncertainties are treated as nuisance parameters in the template fit to data that can affect both the shapes of the templates and the yields of the signal and background processes.
 A smoothing procedure~\cite{Savitsky} is applied to the templates that describe the uncertainty variations affecting the template shape.
 The sources of systematic uncertainties are subdivided into experimental and theoretical components and are discussed below.
-The individual impacts from each source of uncertainty in the cross sections (and ratios) for the fiducial phase space are summarized in Table~\ref{tab:SummarySystUnc}.
-The dominant systematic uncertainties are related to the {\PQc} tagging calibration, followed by jet energy scale uncertainties, as well as uncertainties related to the matching between ME and PS, and the choice of $\mu_\text{R}$ and $\mu_\text{F}$ scales in the ME calculation.